Back to Previous

 ZENA Web Site Map

-How large of an engine or motor do I need to drive a ZENA welding system?
+How large of an engine, or motor, do I need to drive a ZENA welding system?

-Generally, our customers report that 14-20 HP gasoline engines (which are usually factory equipped with electric start and with built-in alternators) of the type often found on riding mowers generally make good welder drive engines.
+NOTE: In some cases, when using single cylinder internal combustion engines, we find that extra horsepower is required to insure proper operation due to inadequate engine flywheel mass.
+Generally, our customers report that 14-20 HP single cylinder gasoline engines (which are usually factory equipped with electric start and with built-in alternators) of the type often found on riding mowers generally make good welder drive engines.
 Kohler and Onan engines reportedly do particularly well, since they are frequently factory equipped with heavier flywheels.
 And, we have had many customers report that Honda's electric start 11 HP (and larger) engines make very good power sources for 150A welders.

 Small, 6+ HP diesel engines also make excellent power sources for 150A welders.